Automattic/wp-calypso/client/blocks/comment-button/README.md

 - `commentCount`: Number indicating the number of comments to be displayed next to the button.
 - `href`: String URL destination to be used with a `tagName` of `a`.
 Defaults to `null`.
 - `onClick`: Function to be executed when the user clicks the button.
-- `showLabel`: Boolean indicating whether or not the label with the comments count is visible.
-Defaults to `true`.
 - `size`: Number with the size of the comments icon to be displayed.
 Defaults to 24.
 - `target`: String `target` attribute to be used with a `tagName` of `a`.
 Defaults to `null`.